Death Mills

-Death Mills (or Die Todesmühlen) is a 1945 American-German propaganda film directed by Billy Wilder and produced by the United States Department of War.
+Death Mills (or Die Todesmühlen) is a 1945 American-German film directed by Billy Wilder and produced by the United States Department of War.
 The film was intended for German audiences to educate them about the atrocities committed by the Nazi regime.
 For the German version, Die Todesmühlen, Hanuš Burger is credited as the writer and director, while Wilder supervised the editing.
 Wilder is credited with directing the English-language version; however, he later said that he didn't direct anything as "there was nothing to direct".

 The film is a much-abbreviated version of German Concentration Camps Factual Survey, a 1945 British government documentary that was not completed until nearly seven decades later.

 The German-language version of the film was shown in the US sector of West Germany in January 1946.

 Synopsis

 A British Army bulldozer pushes bodies into a mass grave at Belsen, April 19, 1945.

 The film opens with a note that the following is "a reminder that behind the curtain of Nazi pageants and parades was millions of men, women and children who were tortured to death – the greatest mass murder in human history," then fades into German civilians at Gardelegen carrying crosses to the local concentration camp.

 Most of the film includes footage of the newly liberated camps over a score of stark classical music.
 The narrator notes that people of all nationalities were found in the camps, including people of all religious or political creeds.
 There is no mention of the particular fate of Jewish people.
 The film states that 20 million people were killed and describes many of the now familiar aspects of the Holocaust, including the medical experiments and the gas chambers.

 The Orson Welles film The Stranger uses footage of this film during the scene where Edward G. Robinson explains to Mary about Franz Kindler's responsibility for the Holocaust.
 This film would be included as a supplement on the Kino Lorber Blu-Ray of The Stranger.